magentabusiness/magentabusiness.github.io/docs/samples/solandtec/thingsboard-guide-solandtec.md

 In the MQTT server settings, you will need to configure the following information:

  - **MQTT Broker**: Provide the address or hostname of the MQTT broker.
-This   is   typically   the   URL   provided   by   IoT Hub   Cloud   for   MQTT communication.
+This   is   typically   the   URL   provided   by   IoT Hub   for   MQTT communication.
  - **Port**: Specify the port number for the MQTT broker.
-The default port for MQTT is 1883, but check with IoT Hub Cloud for any specific port requirements.
+The default port for MQTT is 1883, but check with IoT Hub for any specific port requirements.
  - **Client ID**: Enter a unique identifier for the client connecting to the MQTT broker.
-This helps identify your Node-RED instance within the IoT Hub Cloud platform.
+This helps identify your Node-RED instance within the IoT Hub platform.
  - **Topic**: Specify the MQTT topic to which you want to publish the data.
-This topic should align with the topic structure defined in IoT Hub Cloud.
+This topic should align with the topic structure defined in IoT Hub.
  - **QoS**: Choose the Quality of Service level for message delivery.
 It is recommended to use QoS level 1 for reliable message delivery.
  - **Retain**: Select whether the MQTT messages should be retained by the broker or not.
 Retained messages persist on the broker and are sent to new subscribers upon connection.